Clone Domain Controller in Windows Server 2012 HYPER-V

 With a simple words everything else as restore , copy , snapshot except rebuilding from scratch it has the potential to create more problems in the directory.

-To be honest i don't have say with lot of details because i don't have use it so many times to monitoring behaviours and results.
+To be honest i don't have say with lot of details because i don't have use it so many times to monitoring behaviors and results.
 But of course i have to say lot of things how can start to clone.

 - Hypervisor must support VM-GenerationID.
 It's a new feature on Windows Server 2012 HYPER-V.